-Yes, it is against the law to handle someone else's ballot, even if you're just depositing it in a dropbox.
+Yes, it is against the law to handle someone else's ballot, even if you're depositing it in a dropbox.
 However, if a voter is sick or disabled, a trusted family member or friend may deliver someone else's ballot to the County Board of Elections office, mailbox, or a dropbox if you both must sign the Declaration form.
-No printer?
-No problem.
-Carefully copy the words down on a sheet of paper for both of you to sign.
-You will need to present the form if an election staffer asks for it.

 Q. I never got my ballot?
 What do I do?